Have you noticed a drop in your engagement metrics? Experiencing a prolonged sales slump?

 Looking to move to a product-led sales model

 Wanting to modernize and streamline your sales approach

 Digital transformation changed the buyer’s journey forever.
 Now, people want more control of their buying experience, including how and when they interact with sales teams to complete a purchase.

 The shift toward greater buyer control comes with an expectation: You need to showcase your product’s value faster.
 This concept is widely known as “time-to-value.”

 A proven method for getting your customers to experience value faster is by disrupting your traditional sales and marketing structure, and replacing it with a product-led growth model.

 What, exactly, does that mean?
 It means creating a self-serve approach for customers where they can immediately experience your product and discover its value for themselves.
-Often, this involves a free trial of the software.
+Often, this involves a free trial of the software or other product.